 IP/MPLS is the de-facto standard in the core today and while most edge and access networks will be L2, rapid changes due to the dynamic nature of mobile connectivity have forced operators to understand that MPLS needs can be extended to the access and aggregation layers for easier control, resiliency, redundancy, and scalability of their overall networks.

 Offering MPLS at the edge of the network for mobile backhaul service provides multiple advantages:

 Maximize Scalability – MPLS is highly scalable.
 The 20-bit label allows for over one million LSPs per node.
 With each node changing the label and reusing labels, practically infinite LSP numbers can be supported.
 By using VPWS or VPLS (virtual private wire/line services) such a network can support thousands of customers and each customer can have a different logical topologies.
 H-VPLS technology further increases the scalability by segmenting the network into several partitions each concentrating into the VPLS hub that are fully meshed between themselves.

 In contrast, Ethernet’s 12-bit VLAN tags allow for 4K VLANs per switch.
 VLAN stacking (Q-in-Q) allows for 4K customer VLANs to be carried in 4K provider VLANs.
 Since each customer is likely to use multiple VLAN IDs, the number of customers that can be supported is quite limited.

-If you’re interesting to read more on this topic CLICK HERE to download the WHITE PAPER
+To read more on this topic click here to download the white paper